torao/asterisque/README.md

-Asterisk\*
+Asterisque\*
 ========

-Asterisk\* is lightweight bidirectional RPC with asynchronous messaging framework, protocol and implementation.
+Asterisque\* is lightweight bidirectional RPC with asynchronous messaging framework, protocol and implementation for P2P distributed system.

 Documents
 =========